TO THE BEACHERS'

 Lake Huron Centre for Coastal Conservation on issues of mutual concern.

 In addition, we are members of the Federation of Ontario Cottagers'

 Association (FOCA) and the Waterfront Ratepayers After Fair Tax

 (WRAFT), two influential lobby groups at the Provincial level.

-WINTER PATROL WILL BE BACK AGAIN FALL 2013!
+WINTER PATROL WILL BE BACK AGAIN FALL 2014!
 Demand for this valuable program conitnues to grow.
-This past winter we were able to notify land owners about damage from the ice storm and heavy snow.
-Beginning November 1, 2013 the Beachers' again
+Beginning November 1, 2014 the Beachers' again

 offers to its members a weekly winter patrol program.
 Check

 GARBAGE BAG TAGS.
 Every bag of garbage must have an attached sticker.